conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 See `SPDX license identifiers <https://spdx.org/licenses/>`__ for the licenses.
 See `SPDX license exceptions <https://spdx.org/licenses/exceptions-index.html>`__ for license exceptions.
 See `SPDX specification <https://spdx.org/spdx-specification-21-web-version>`__ Appendix IV for the specification on expressions.
+Some examples of these are:

 .. code-block:: none